skojaku/adv-net-sci/docs/lecture-note/home.md

-# Welcome to SSIE 641 Advanced Topics in Network Science
+# Welcome to SSIE 641 Advanced Topics on Network Science

 ``Don't think!
 Feeeeeel'' is a famous quote by Bruce Lee in the movie *Enter the Dragon*, and this is my guiding philosophy of learning.